 In all English and History-related subjects, I use my knowledge and deep love for world history and literature to encourage focused research.
 I couple this with contextual information.
-Again, if a student can learn the greater importance of an event or of an author's main argument and styles, they learn more than basic information to repeat in a test: they begin to master the information and better savor the world around them.
+Again, if a student can learn the greater importance of an event or of an author's main argument and styles, they learn more than basic information to repeat in a test: they begin to master the information and use it to approach new material with greater preparedness.
+I always want the learner's outcome to be a compoundable skill.

 For students learning to read and write better, I believe it's all about structure.
 There are simple constructs of idea, speaker, and audience that must be conveyed in an essay.
 An author utilizes these same focal points to craft a powerful written work.
-When an assignment comes along, the anxiety to perform that it creates can nullify the student's mastery of these three basic ideas that will make for a great essay when used correctly.
+When an assignment comes along, the anxiety to perform that it creates can nullify the student's mastery of these three basic ideas.
 My job as a tutor is to teach that structure and allow the student to see how easy it can be to efficiently put their thoughts on paper.

 Education & Certification